Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Event-Error-Trait.md

 ## Summary:

-A trait that specifies methods common to all error event classes.
+Trait that specifies methods common to all error event classes.

 ---